 Audit dashboard showing timestamps, recipients, and access status.

-Key considerations: No recipient authentication or trigger word support.
+Key considerations: No recipient authentication or security alert support.
 Setup may require assistance from a Microsoft specialist to configure Azure Information Rights Management.

 Email isn't going anywhere - but the way we secure it must evolve.